alizain/markex/spec/syntax.md

 # Syntax

-There are a couple parts of the Markedup syntax:
+There are a couple parts of the Markex syntax:
 - components
 - variables
 - include/extends